 Mobile search market expected to rise from a few million of dollars in 2014 to roughly $1B in 2018.

-(All dollars are USD)
+(All dollar amounts are in USD)

-According to another market forecast2 the year over year market up to 2018 for 802.11 based positioning technology within the mobile device segment is expected to grow by roughly 15% for AP to STA usages, and with peer to peer usages to grow by 50% year over year for the same period.
+According to another market forecast2, the year over year market up to 2018 for 802.11 based positioning technology within the mobile device segment is expected to grow by roughly 15% for AP to STA usages, and with peer to peer usages to grow by 50% year over year for the same period.

 The enhancements of the proposed amendment are set to fortify and better position 802.11 based technology to support this.